Peace negotiations in the Russo-Ukrainian war (2022–present): Energy infrastructure ceasefire

-Easter truce
+2025 Easter truce

-On 19 April, Putin announced Russia's intention to implement a 30-hour truce (from 6:00 p.m.
+On 19 April 2025, Putin announced Russia's intention to implement a 30-hour truce (from 6:00 p.m.
 MSK on 19 April to 11:59 p.m.
 MSK on 20 April) to last through Easter; Ukraine immediately accepted this proposal.
 This was the first time ground hostilities were officially paused since the beginning of the invasion.
-Russia's offer was perceived as a move designed to appease Trump, who had demanded that some progress towards peace be shown by the end of April.
-Both sides accused each other of truce violations.
+Russia's offer was seen as a bid to appease Trump, who had demanded that some progress towards peace be shown by the end of April.
+Both sides accused each other of ceasefire breaches.

-On 24 April, Trump criticized Russia's missile and drone attack on Kyiv and Putin's determination to continue the war, posting on social media: "Not necessary, and very bad timing.
-Vladimir, STOP!
-5000 soldiers a week are dying.
-Lets get the Peace Deal DONE!"

-Initial US peace proposal
+April 2025 US proposal

-On 23 April 2025, the United States presented what it claimed was its ultimate peace proposal.
-Under its terms, the United States would offer de jure recognition of Russian control of Crimea and de facto recognition of Russian control of Luhansk and Russian-controlled parts of Zaporizhzhia, Donetsk, and Kherson; Ukraine would be barred from joining NATO but receive unspecified security guarantees; sanctions on Russia would be removed and US-Russian cooperation on energy and other industrial sectors resumed; the US would operate the Zaporizhia nuclear power plant and use it to provide energy to both Russia and Ukraine.
-Neither Ukraine nor Russia accepted the proposal.
+On 23 April 2025, the United States presented what it said was its final peace proposal.
+Under its terms, the US would acknowledge Crimea as de jure part of Russia and would acknowledge Russian-occupied territory in Donetsk, Kherson, Luhansk, and Zaporizhzhia as de facto part of Russia; there would be no Russian withdrawal except from the small Russian-held pockets outside of these regions; Ukraine would be barred from joining NATO but receive unspecified security guarantees; sanctions on Russia would be removed and US-Russian cooperation on energy and other industrial sectors resumed; and the US would operate the Zaporizhia nuclear power plant and use it to provide energy to both Russia and Ukraine.
+The proposal includes clauses that relate to economics and the rebuilding of Ukraine in addition to an agreement regarding mineral resources.